bromsk/BayesInPython/docs/02-GLMMsInR.md

 <img src="02-GLMMsInR_files/figure-html/TrapsPlotted-1.png" width="100%" />

-## Basic GLM models {#fit_glm}
+## Fitted GLM models {#fit-glmR}

-To start, we ignore all the spatial and temporal relationships in the data and assume each data point is independent and identically distributed (iid). **This is not a good model for the data!** It is just our starting off point.
+To start, we ignore all the spatial and temporal relationships in the data and assume each data point is independent and identically distributed (_iid_). **This is not a good model for the data!** It is just our starting off point.

 When building hierarchical Bayesian models, it is always a good idea to start simple, make sure everything works as expected, and then build up.

-See Section [Basic GLM models] for the associated mathematical models.
+See Section \@ref(glm) for the associated mathematical models.

-### Fitting the frequentist Poisson model
+### Frequentist Poisson model

-Note: when I predict for new data, I set DaysOfCatch = 1, and then I compare to the moths per day variable (mothsperday = nYSB / DaysOfCatch).
-I want to exclude any patterns related to the varying time intervals.

-These models show a very tight confidence intervals for our predictions.
+These models show a very tight confidence intervals for our coefficient estimates and our predictions.
 But also, the residual deviance is MUCH greater than the degree of freedom, indicating a lack of fit.
-The plot of the predictions overlaid on the data also demonstrate the lack of fit.
+The plot of the predictions (Figure \@ref(fig:p1p-glmFig)) overlaid on the data also demonstrate the lack of fit.

 ``` r